Assam Govt Job 2025 : Dibrugarh University Recruitment

 Applications are invited for recruitment of govt teaching job in Dibrugarh University Assam in 2025.

-Dibrugarh University Assam is inviting applications from eligible candidates for recruitment to the govt job of Assistant Professor on contract basis in the Department of History in 2025.
+Dibrugarh University Assam is inviting applications from eligible candidates for recruitment to the govt job of Assistant Professor on contract basis in the Department of Economics in 2025.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!